SaschaNaz/InputStreamOptionsBugRepro/README.md

 1. Run the server: `node server/server.js`
 2. Deploy the client app on VS2015.
-3. The `Empty parts read` count should be 0.
+3. The `Empty parts read` count should always be kept as 0.
 Otherwise, it means `DataReader.loadAsync` is finished even when there is zero bytes available, and in other words, [`InputStreamOptions.partial`](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.streams.inputstreamoptions.aspx) is not working as documented.

    > The asynchronous read operation completes when one or more bytes is available.